 Matemo Island Lodge offers spectacular views, unspoilt beaches, magical sunsets and incredible marine life combined with luxurious accommodation.
 Medjumbe Private Island Lodge is known for offering the ultimate in romance and exclusivity on a tiny island in the beautiful Quirimbas Archipelago.

-Mozambique is renowned to offer some of the best dive spots on the planet; guests can explore beautiful tropical islands and colourful coral reefs, admiring the clarity of the ocean and the delicacy of the underwater vegetation.
-Swim with dolphins and whale sharks, the worlds largest fish and although they are sharks, are harmless to people and feed strictly on plankton.
+Mozambique is renowned to offer some of the best dive spots on the planet.
+Guests can explore beautiful tropical islands and colourful coral reefs, admiring the clarity of the ocean and the delicacy of the underwater vegetation.
+Swim with dolphins and whale sharks, the world's largest fish, which although sharks, are harmless to people and feed strictly on plankton.
 One feels quite miniscule alongside these 10m-long creatures.

-Visitors can choose between multitudes of water sports including diving, snorkelling, fishing, sailing, sunset cruises as well as a variety of land activities including horse riding, bird watching market tours, a visit to a local fishing village and many more, a truly unique cultural experience.
+Visitors can choose between multitudes of water sports, which include diving, snorkelling, fishing, sailing, sunset cruises, as well as a variety of land activities, like horse riding, bird watching, market tours, a visit to a local fishing village and many more.

-Ponta d'Ouro is a town in the extreme south of Mozambique, lying on the Mozambique Channel 120km south of Maputo and only 10km north of the border with South Africa.
-In Ponta d'Ouro guests can expect to be astounded by the natural beauty of the white beaches, dense dune forests, incredible diving and an ever-stretching azure sea.
-There is a much-appreciated element of tradition with local markets and "cantinas" (little shops), with eager merchants and enthusiastic residents always willing to interact with visitors to their home town.
+Ponta d'Ouro is a town in the extreme south of Mozambique, lying on the Mozambique Channel only 10km north of South Africa.
+In Ponta d'Ouro guests will be astounded by the natural beauty of the white beaches, dense dune forests, incredible diving and an ever-stretching azure sea.

-Ilha de Mozambique (Mozambique Island) is an island in the Nampula Province in Northern Mozambique with a historical heritage that's unmatched in the rest of Mozambique, and indeed the rest of Africa.
-The tiny island is only 3km long and very narrow and is a UNSECO World Heritage Site.
+Ilha de Mozambique (Mozambique Island) is an island in the Nampula Province in Northern Mozambique with a historical heritage that's unmatched in the rest of the country.
 A remarkable history of both Portuguese and Swahili culture with some of the most exclusive diving around Mozambique.